This article is part of The Ascender, the Highrise platform for articles and resources.

 Once you earn the position, you must cultivate soft skills to bring out the best in your team.

-Soft skills help you become a better leader by helping you connect better with your team's workers and inspiring them to perform to the best of their abilities.
+Soft leadership skills help you become a better leader by helping you connect better with your team's workers and inspiring them to perform to the best of their abilities.
 You'll be able to play a key role in other people's skill development, which can minimize discrimination, create a better workplace reality, and even drive new business for your team and your employer.
 And – you'll look more impressive to future employers, too.

 Learn How to Leverage AI Tools